Pulsar timing in the Galactic Center: Acknowledgements

 \section{Acknowledgements}

-IDM and RDM acknowledge support from the grant PID2021-122938NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
-RDM also acknowledges support from Consejeria de Educación de la Junta de Castilla y León and the European Social Fund.
-IDM also acknowledges support from the grant SA097P24 funded by Junta de Castilla y León and by “ERDF A way of making Europe”.
+RDM and IDM acknowledge support from the grant PID2021-122938NB-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe''.
+RDM also acknowledges support from Consejeria de Educación de la Junta de Castilla y León, the European Social Fund + and financial support provided by FCT – Fundação para a Ciência e a Tecnologia, I.P., through the ERC-Portugal program Project ``GravNewFields''.
+RDM also thanks the Fundação para a Ciência e Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through grant No.~\href{https://doi.org/10.54499/UID/PRR/00099/2025}{UID/PRR/00099/2025} and grant No.~\href{https://doi.org/10.54499/UID/00099/2025}{UID/00099/2025}..
+IDM also acknowledges support from the grant SA097P24 funded by Junta de Castilla y Le\'on and by "ERDF A way of making Europe".
+We finally thanks high-performance computing resources of the Castilla y Le\'on SupercomputingCenter (SCAYLE, \url{www.scayle.es} for providing supercomputing facilities.